sarvechqadir/Self-harm-detection/README.md

 ![image](https://github.com/sarvechqadir/Self-harm-detection/assets/78235308/71eec72b-971a-4dcc-8a3f-515b443856f2)

 Suicidal intention or ideation detection is one of the evolving research fields in social media.
 People use Instagram, Twitter, and Reddit platforms to share their thoughts, tendencies, opinions, and feelings toward suicide, especially among youth.
-Therefore, this task becomes a challenging one due to the unstructured and noisy texts.
+Detection of suicide and self-harm therefore becomes a challenging one due to the unstructured and noisy texts and data.
 Although engaging with people having similar experiences warrants peer-to-peer support, exposure to such content on these platforms can pose a threat of an increase in these behaviors or normalizing the use of this content.
 Moreover, suicide is a growing public health concern and has been ranked the second leading cause of death among youth (10-24) in the United States.
 Therefore, it becomes vital to research how youth talk and discuss these sensitive topics on social media.
-Several studies conducted research to
+Several studies conducted research identifying different mechanisms for early and onset detection of suicide and self-harm content for mitigation.

 # Problem

 1. It is vital to detect online indicators of mental health issues to mitigate harm.
 2. There is immense reliance on publicly available digital trace data or self-reported survey data.
-3. Survey-based studies are prone to recall biases
+3. Survey-based studies are prone to recall biases.
 4. There is a dire need to study how self-harm or suicide discussions unravel in private conversations of youth.

 # Data Cart

 This study was conducted on two different datasets.
-One was the Suicide and Depression Detection dataset from Kaggle which focused on Reddit posts.
+One was the Suicide and Depression Detection dataset from Kaggle (which is an openly used dataset for public use) focused on Reddit posts.
 The second suicide/self-harm annotated dataset is part of my study.
 Since the dataset is not public it cannot be shared for public use.

 ## Suicide and Depression Detection

 [Kaggle Link](https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch)

 The dataset is a collection of posts from the "SuicideWatch" and "depression" subreddits of the Reddit platform.
-The posts are collected using Pushshift API.
+The posts were collected using Pushshift API.
 All posts that were made to "SuicideWatch" from Dec 16, 2008(creation) till Jan 2, 2021, were collected while "depression" posts were collected from Jan 1, 2009, to Jan 2, 2021.
 All posts collected from SuicideWatch are labeled as suicide, While posts collected from the depression subreddit are labeled as depression.
-Non-suicide posts are collected from r/teenagers.
+Non-suicide posts are collected from youth data.

 <img width="903" alt="Screen Shot 2023-12-03 at 5 47 51 PM" src="https://github.com/sarvechqadir/Self-harm-detection/assets/78235308/54ab5954-7874-45e2-9e7c-674e51ef5767">